idleberg/atom-browse/README.md

   })
 },

-// Optional: Assign command for function activate() {
+// Optional: Assign command for your reveal function activate() {
   this.subscriptions = new CompositeDisposable();
   this.subscriptions.add(atom.commands.add('atom-workspace', {